GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO interesting NOP is not compiled
 TODO rockstar does not know if it calls arg 17 a text string or a string identifier.
 I will go for identifier.
-TODO note var_text_label (and such) parameter type matches without dollar
+TODO note var_text_label (and such) parameter type matches without dollar TODO x = ABS y (which game introduced this even? see code patterns) TODO IF/IFNOT GOTO
+TODO WHILENOT is not implemented properly in miss2 (only has =) TODO lhs of assignment-like and binary expr must be identifier, except in '=' due to a bug and ambiguity with equality TODO disallow binary ops in IF/AND/OR (spreading over more than one line) TODO miss2 docs from gta2script has lots of insights, read and re-read it once in a while

 RATIONALE for global having unspecified initial value: Stories variable sharing (must read more though).